purpose¶

 so do not hesitate to define nested layouts

-<div>tag is so all over the place
+<div>tag is soooo all over the place

 mimick the layout below

-optional activity¶
+optional activity

 Flexbox Froggy https://